ethanSE/bikeBagProject2/README.md

 ## Description

-This application was made to practice canvas for upcoming project.

-## Setup/Installation Requirements

-_in the project directory run 'npm run start'_
+This project was created to practice React and redux.
+It allows users to upload a photo of their bike, specify custom dimensions and scale, and receive a pattern for cutting out the fabric

 ## Known Bugs
 none